Dasavathaaram: Casting

-Finally, the major female lead role was given to Asin, who was later assigned two distinct roles in the project.
-The second lead female role in the film went to Mallika Sherawat, for whom Dasavathaaram was her first Tamil language film.
 Over the course, of the production more supporting actors were added to the film, the first being Napoleon, who was signed up to portray a king in the film.
 Other veteran actors, Jaya Prada, Nagesh, P. Vasu, K. R. Vijaya and M. S. Bhaskar as well as a bevy of American supporting actors were roped into essay other small roles in the film.
 Actors, Jayaram and Vadivelu opted out of the film during the production of the project, citing date problems.